panoply/spx/readme.md

 </details>

-## data-pjax-mouseover
+## data-pjax-hover

-Performs a prefetch of the `href` url upon mouseover (hover).
-By default, mouseover pre-fetching is enabled but expects attribute annotation on links.
-You can have pjax execute pre-fetching on all `<a>` links by setting `trigger` to `href` in `pjax.connect()`.
-If you have set `trigger` to `href`then you you do not need to define the attribute on links, unless you wish to skip executing the pre-fetch, eg: `<a data-pjax-mouseover="false">`.
-If you set mouseover pre-fetching to `false` in your `pjax.connect()` settings then annotations will be ignored and mouseover pre-fetching will be disabled.
+Performs a prefetch of the `href` url upon mouse enter (hover).
+By default, hover pre-fetching is enabled but expects attribute annotation on links.
+You can have pjax execute pre-fetching on all `<a>` links by setting the `trigger` option to `href` in `pjax.connect()`.
+If you have set `trigger` to `href`then you do not need to define the attribute on links, unless you wish to skip executing the pre-fetch for occurring, in such a case your annotate the href element with a `false` hover attribute, eg: `<a data-pjax-hover="false">`.

+If you set hover pre-fetching to `false` in your `pjax.connect()` settings then annotations will be ignored and hover pre-fetching will be disabled.

-> On mobile devices the `mouseover` value will execute on the `touchstart` event
+> On mobile devices the the prefetch will execute on the `touchstart` event

 <details>
 <summary>
 <strong>Tags</strong>
 </summary>

-The `data-pjax-mouseover` attribute can be used on the following tags:
+The `data-pjax-hover` attribute can be used on the following tags:

 - `<a>`